 The next stop within the market was a small restaurant with one table and four chairs.
 We were promptly served a beer and a meal of braised wild boar, a salad and fresh tortillas.
 There was a smoky rub on the boar that was outstanding, the meat was very tender and the tortillas were so fresh they nearly melted in your hand.

 We were also given a lesson the many different varieties of chilies used in Mexican cuisine and walked by a small cafe serving snake and tarantulas, which were live and ready for you.

 FRIED CRICKETS AND MEAL WORMS

 When we entered the market one of the first things that caught my eye was a scorpion plated with colorful sauces and fresh vegetables.
 I had a feeling that our tour may have included a dish of insects and I was not mistaken.
 After our plate of relatively tame wild pig, we found a small shop displaying large platters of fried crickets and worms of all sizes.

-The buzz around eating insects (haha, buzz around insects….) is not stopping, it seems I see a new article in my newsfeed every week (whoever is doing PR for the insect industry is doing a great job).
-However, beyond a bite of a cookie with cricket flour in undergrad I had never had the pleasure of munching on bugs.
-I was a bit apprehensive (my husband flat out refused at first) but knew that if I didn’t try them now, then how could I call myself an adventurous traveler?
+I was a bit apprehensive (Francesco flat out refused at first) but also knew that if I didn’t try them now, then how could I call myself an adventurous traveler?
 When in Rome…you eat fried bugs, apparently.
 So as Sergio explained that fried insects have been a staple in traditional Mexican diets for hundreds of years, I built up the courage to chew on the critters.

 Stop 3: El Caguamo Street Food